UNICORE-EU/tsi/README.md

     make <bss>-<type>

-where <bss> is one of: nobatch, torque, slurm, lsf and <type> is one of: tgz, deb, rpm
+where `bss` is one of: slurm, nobatch, torque, lsf and `type` is one of: tgz, deb, rpm

 for example